A homological approach to pseudoisotopy theory. I: Preliminaries

 \subsection{Nilpotent spaces}

 A space is \emph{nilpotent} if it is path connected and its fundamental group is nilpotent and acts nilpotently on all higher homotopy groups.
 Such spaces have an unambiguous $p$-localisation at a prime $p$, which on homology and homotopy groups (including the fundamental group) has the expected effect of $p$-localisation in the algebraic sense \cite[Thm 6.1.2]{MayPonto}.
 Localisations are defined in terms of a universal property \cite[Def.\,5.2.3]{MayPonto}, which ensures that they are unique and functorial up to homotopy.
-A map between nilpotent spaces is \emph{$p$-locally $k$-connected} for a prime $p$ and $k\ge0$ if the induced map on $p$-localisations is $k$-connected in the usual sense.
+A map between nilpotent spaces is \emph{$p$-locally $k$-connected} for a prime $p$ and $k\ge1$ if the induced map on $p$-localisations is $k$-connected in the usual sense.

-\begin{lem} For a map $X\ra Y$ between nilpotent spaces, the following are equivalent. \begin{enumerate} \item The map $X\ra Y$ is $p$-locally $k$-connected. \item The induced map on $p$-local homotopy groups $\pi_*X\otimes\bfZ_{(p)}\lra\pi_*Y\otimes\bfZ_{(p)}$ is an isomorphism for $*<k$ and surjective for $*=k$. \item The induced map on $p$-local homology groups $\oH_*(X;\bfZ_{(p)})\lra \oH_*(Y;\bfZ_{(p)})$ is an isomorphism for $*< k$ and surjective for $*=k$. \end{enumerate} \end{lem} \begin{proof}The above mentioned fact that $p$-localisation of nilpotent spaces commutes with taking homotopy groups shows that the first two items are equivalent.
-The equivalence between the second two follows for $k=1$ from the well-known fact that that a morphism between nilpotent groups is surjective if and only if it is surjective on abelianisations, and for $k\ge2$ from an application of the relative Hurewicz theorem for nilpotent spaces (see e.g.\,\cite[Cor.\,3.4]{HiltonRoitberg}) to the $p$-localisation of the map in question.\end{proof}
+\begin{lem} For a map $X\ra Y$ between nilpotent spaces, a prime $p\ge2$, and $k\ge1$, the following statements are equivalent. \begin{enumerate} \item The map $X\ra Y$ is $p$-locally $k$-connected. \item The induced map on $p$-localised homotopy groups $(\pi_*X)_{(p)}\to(\pi_*Y)_{(p)}$ is an isomorphism for $*<k$ and surjective for $*=k$. \item The induced map on $p$-local homology groups $\oH_*(X;\bfZ_{(p)})\to \oH_*(Y;\bfZ_{(p)})$ is an isomorphism for $*< k$ and surjective for $*=k$. \end{enumerate} \end{lem} \begin{proof}The above mentioned fact that $p$-localisation of nilpotent spaces commutes with taking homotopy groups shows that the first two items are equivalent.
+The equivalence between the second two follows for $k=1$ from the well-known fact that a morphism $G\to H$ between nilpotent groups is surjective if and only if it is surjective on abelianisations which one sees as follows: writing $\Gamma^1(G)=G$ and $\Gamma^n(G)=[\Gamma^{n-1}(G),G]$ for the lower central series, there is a natural epimorphism $\otimes^n_{\bfZ}G^{\mathrm{ab}}\ra \Gamma^{n}(G)/\Gamma^{n+1}(G)$ induced by taking left-normed commutators (see e.g.\,\cite[Thm 3.1]{Warfield}), so one may prove the claim by an induction on the nilpotence degree.
+For $k\ge2$, the equivalence between the second two items is a consequence of the relative Hurewicz theorem for nilpotent spaces (see e.g.\,\cite[Cor.\,3.4]{HiltonRoitberg}) applied to the $p$-localisation of the map in question.\end{proof}

 At several points in this work, we will make use of the fact that nilpotent spaces behave well with respect to taking homotopy fibres (see e.g.\,\cite[Prop.\,4.4.1]{MayPonto} for a proof).

 \begin{lem} Let $\pi\colon E\ra B$ be a fibration, $e\in E$ a point, and $E_e\subset E$ and $F_e\subset \pi ^{-1}(\pi(e))$ the respective path components containing $e$.
 If $E_e$ is nilpotent, then $F_e$ is nilpotent as well. \end{lem}